-Wondering what the right sales approach for your company is?
+Struggling to figure out the right sales approach for your company?
 Should you build an inbound sales machine, set up an outbound sales team, or take a hybrid approach?

-On one side, you’ve got inbound-only people.
-Inbound sales is famous for being able to attract customers to any business, be cost effective, and scale really well.
+On one hand, inbound sales is famous for being able to attract customers to any business, be cost-effective, and scale really well.

-But on the other hand, outbound sales proves itself a fierce opponent.
-Yes, it often requires a human touch, and yes, it relies on pushing ideas onto (sometimes) unsuspecting prospects, but it’s one of the most powerful ways to build trust, close big deals, and maintain control.
+On the other hand, outbound sales proves itself a fierce opponent.
+Yes, it often requires a human touch and relies on pushing ideas onto (sometimes) unsuspecting prospects, but it’s one of the most powerful ways to build trust, close big deals, and maintain control.

-Well Robert Frost would be deeply frustrated with my answer, because when these two marketing strategies diverge in the woods, I pick both.
-It all depends on your goals and the type of business you run.
+Well, Robert Frost would be deeply frustrated with my answer, because when these two marketing strategies diverge in the woods, I pick both.
+It all depends on your goals, sales process, target audience, and the type of business you run.

 To see my take on this topic, including who should use each strategy, watch the short video below where I tackle the question, “Outbound vs. inbound sales: Which should you use?”